cvxgrp/pymde/README.md

 **Fast preprocessing in Rust.** PyMDE preprocesses original data matrices using fast routines implemented in Rust:

-* an approximate k-nearest neighbor algorithm implementing nndescent, with Rayon for parallelism and SIMD kernels; in simple benchmarks this is competitive with pynndescent, but without the overhead of Numba's JIT;
+* an approximate k-nearest neighbor algorithm implementing nndescent, competitive with pynndescent but without the overhead of Numba's JIT;
-* an exact k-nearest neighbor algorithm accelerated with Rayon and BLAS; on modern machines with multiple cores, this implementation is faster than `faiss` and competitive with popular approximate k-nearest neighbor algorithms;
+* an exact k-nearest neighbor algorithm, which is often extremely fast on modern machines;
 * a breadth-first search for computing all-pairs shortest paths.

 ## Overview